 Currently, Brad is a second year medical student (M2) at the Wright State University Boonshoft School of Medicine, where he is a candidate for the Doctor of Medicine (MD) degree for the Class of 2019.
 His academic interests are mainly geared toward surgery, and he hopes to become an orthopedic surgeon.
 We're excited to have Brad back for the 2019 season to continue building.

 Josh is an alumni of Ledford Senior High School out of Thomasville, NC.
 Josh performed with Wake Forest Independent from 2010-2013.
 During the summers of 2010 and 2011 he played marimba and cymbals with the Raiders Drum and Bugle Corps.
 In 2015 Josh was privileged to age out as a member of the Matrix Performing Arts ensemble in the production of "Mine".
-He currently resides in Cincinnati, OH and is on the instructional staff at Milford High School.
+He currently resides in Cincinnati, OH.

 Aside from his experiences as a performer in the marching arts, Josh also performs with the ensemble Plastic Musik.
 He will be joining us for our/his fourth season with the quadline, and we are excited to continue our partnership together.